arrowtype/recursive-minisite/process.md

   <figcaption>Examples of single-stroke casual fonts from the 1971 PhotoLettering “One Line” catalog, used with permission from House Industries</figcaption>
 </figure>

 Living in New York City, I come across striking works of casual lettering & fonts almost daily in the vernacular signage of diners, laundromats, bodegas, and commercial vehicles.
-Recursive is shaped by my love of these signs, as well as by lessons learned from classmates & teachers at TypeMedia, educators like John Downer, personal sketching, and technical experimentation.
+Recursive is shaped by my love of these signs, as well as by lessons learned from classmates [Gen Ramírez](https://genramirez.com/) & [Seán Donohoe](https://www.typefivestudio.dk/), teachers at TypeMedia, and educators like [John Downer](https://www.instagram.com/downervolt/), plus a lot of personal sketching and technical experimentation.

 <figure class="image">
   <img loading="lazy" src="../assets/process-img/brush-args-2.jpg" alt="Brush-painted letters showing the construction logic of Recursive">